This is us. Creative visionaries who work together to create successful strategies and funding programmes in the fields of art, culture and education.

 +49 (0)30 40 20 33 22 2

 Esther Ningelgen studied Italian Literature and Modern German Literature in Tübingen, Berlin and Verona, where she researched processes of aesthetic perception, transmediality and the construction of identity and gender.
 After working as a freelance assistant director and project manager, she headed the public relations department of Theater RambaZamba in Berlin from 2011 and also temporarily acted as its deputy executive director.
 Among other projects, she initiated and led the theatre’s participation in the programme “START – Youth Culture in Greece” by the Robert Bosch Foundation and the Federal Association of Socioculture.
-From 2015 to 2017, she was co-director of Theater RambaZamba together with Gisela and Jacob Höhne.
-She then moved to Schauspiel Leipzig, where she worked for five years as press spokesperson and head of public relations.
+From 2015 to 2017, she was co-director of Theater RambaZamba and moved then to Schauspiel Leipzig, where she worked for five years as press spokesperson and head of public relations.
 She has been part of the team at Bureau Ritter since August 2022, responsible for communications with a specific focus on the Dance on Ensemble.

 +49 (0)30 40 20 33 20 4